carbon-language/carbon-lang/llvm/docs/LangRef.rst

 be used.
 The target may choose a different TLS model if the specified model is not supported, or if a better choice of model can be made.

-A model can also be specified in a alias, but then it only governs how the alias is accessed.
+A model can also be specified in an alias, but then it only governs how the alias is accessed.
 It will not have any effect in the aliasee.

 For platforms without linker support of ELF TLS model, the -femulated-tls